NIST 800-53: Complete Guide [2026]

 • High baseline: ~ 370 controls

-In Revision 5, the predefined baselines were relocated to a separate companion document: NIST SP 800-53B.
-By keeping the baselines separate, NIST can update which controls apply at each impact level as risks evolve, without having to revise the entire control catalog.
+In Revision 5, NIST relocated the baselines to a separate companion document: NIST SP 800-53B.
+As a result, NIST can update baseline assignments as risks evolve — without revising the entire control catalog.

 NIST 800-53 vs Other Frameworks